• Home

 Cognitive Types

-The theory of Cognitive Types (or Character Types) holds that every person's thinking process is shaped by a particular Cognitive Type (or pattern) and that this Cognitive Type is revealed in the way a person shapes his or her way of thinking.
-In terms of a play, the author's cognitive type (or thinking pattern) will be displayed by all the main characters, regardless of the character's personality or motivation.
-Thus, every main character of a play would display the same cognitive pattern—and this would be the cognitive pattern of the play's author.
+The theory of Cognitive Types (or Character Types) holds that every person's thinking is shaped by his particular Cognitive Type (or pattern).
+Regarding a play or a piece of writing, this theory holds that the author's Cognitive Type (or thinking pattern) would be found in all the main characters regardless of the character's personality or motivation.
+Thus, every main character would display the same cognitive pattern as that of the author.

-Part One of this work explains the general principle of Cognitive Types, with a special emphasis on Type 3 and Type 9.
-Part Two of the essay explores the way that Type 3 is evidenced in the thinking pattern of the main characters—Portia, Antonio, and Shylock.
-Even though the main characters have dissimilar backgrounds, and are impelled by different forces, this analysis shows that they all display the same, Type-3 pattern of thinking.
-Thus, from the foregoing, it is assumed that the author of the play (and all the Shakespeare plays) was Type 3.
+Part One of this essay explains the general principle of Cognitive Types with a special emphasis on Type 3 and Type 9.
+Part Two explores the way that Type 3 is evidenced in the thinking pattern of the main characters of the play—Portia, Antonio, and Shylock.
+Even though the main characters have dissimilar backgrounds, and are impelled by different forces, they all display the same Type 3 pattern of thinking.
+Thus, accordingly, one must assume that the author of the play was Type 3.
+However, William Shakespeare of Stratford was a Type 9.
+Could someone other than William Shakspeare have written this play?
+(I know that such statements about Type 9 and Type 3 makes no sense to someone who does not understand what a Cognitive Type is but it will make perfect sense once a person reads the paper in earnest and gains a rudimentary understanding understanding of these principles.)